Matthew 9:22: Analysis

-Witham states that the woman's faith is attributed as the cause of the healing, in that she believed that by touching his garment she might be saved.
-Witham also notes that interestingly Jesus turns about and looks, as if he were ignorant and wanted to see who touched him.
-From the different gospel accounts, it isn't clear if she was healed upon Jesus' words or the moment she touched his garment.
+Robert Witham states that the woman's faith is seen as the cause of the healing, in that she believed that by touching his garment she might be saved.
+Witham also notes that Jesus turns about and looks, as if he were ignorant and wanted to see who touched him.
+From the various gospel accounts, it is not clear whether she was healed upon Jesus' words or from the moment when she touched his garment.
+Pope Francis notes a parallel between the words "Take heart, son!" in Matthew 9:2 and "Take heart, daughter!" in this verse.